ABOUT MINNEAPOLIS DEATH DOULA BARBARA GATES

 The problem was, death doula wasn't a profession yet.
 And since I had zero nursing experience and zero desire for any, I figured that door was closed.

 But I didn't forget.
-My sister was diagnosed with a degenerative brain disorder as a teenager.
+My sister was diagnosed with a fatal brain disorder as a teenager.
 Over the next two decades, I watched her lose everything — her abilities, her independence, eventually her life at 39 — while my mother navigated one of the most complex healthcare systems imaginable, largely alone.
 No advocates.
 No roadmap.
 No one translating what was happening into something a family could actually understand and act on.

 It was harder than it needed to be.
 Much harder.